Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

     precision = BitsandbytesPrecision("nf4-dq")
     fabric = Fabric(plugins=precision)

-    # Customize the dtype, or skip some modules
+    # Customize the dtype, or ignore some modules
-    precision = BitsandbytesPrecision("int8-training", dtype=torch.float16, skips={"lm_head"})
+    precision = BitsandbytesPrecision("int8-training", dtype=torch.float16, ignore_modules={"lm_head"})
     fabric = Fabric(plugins=precision)

     model = MyModel()
     model = fabric.setup(model)

-You can also directly initialize the model with the quantized layers if you are not setting any ``skips=...`` by initializing your model under the :meth:`~lightning.fabric.fabric.Fabric.init_module` context manager.
+You can also directly initialize the model with the quantized layers if you are not setting any ``ignore_modules=...`` by initializing your model under the :meth:`~lightning.fabric.fabric.Fabric.init_module` context manager.